Shiberger/bkk_transit_app/README.md

 The application follows a simple and effective client-server model:

-  - **Backend API (The Brain):** A Python Flask server is responsible for all business logic.
+  - **Backend API (The Brain):** A Python Flask server, run with Gunicorn, is responsible for all business logic.
 It reads the `database.json` file, builds a graph representation of the transit network, and runs the pathfinding algorithm based on the user's request.
 This keeps the frontend app lightweight.
   - **Flutter App (The Client):** The mobile app's sole responsibilities are to provide a user interface and communicate with the backend via REST API calls.
 It sends the user's selections (stations, preference) to the backend and beautifully displays the route result it receives.

 -----